narnoura/disaster-tracker/README.md

 # disaster-tracker
-track and analyze natural and political crisis on social media and news run word_stats.py to get started!
+Track and analyze natural and political crisis on social media and news.
+Run word_stats.py to get started!